TRULY SCRUMPTIOUS NURSERY Complaints procedure

 PROCEDURE FOR ALLEGATION AGAINST A MEMBER OF STAFF

-2. Allegation to be discussed with the LADO on 03330 139 797 (Ongar) 01708 431653 or discuss nature, content and context of the allegation and agree a course of action.
+- Allegation to be discussed with the LADO on 03330 139 797 (Ongar) or 01708 431 653 Romford or discuss nature, content and context of the allegation and agree a course of action.
 Information such as previous history, whether the child or their family have made similar allegations and the individuals current contact with children.

-6. If the allegation is not demonstrably false or unfounded, and there is cause to suspect a child is suffering or is likely to suffer significant harm, a strategy discussion should be convened in accordance with working Together to Safeguard Children.
-If the allegation is about physical contact, the strategy discussion or initial evaluation with the police should take into account that teachers and other school and FE college staff are entitled to use reasonable force to control or restrain pupils in certain circumstances, including dealing with disruptive behaviour.
+- If the allegation is not demonstrably false or unfounded, and there is cause to suspect a child is suffering or is likely to suffer significant harm, a strategy discussion should be convened in accordance with working Together to Safeguard Children.
+If the allegation is about physical contact, the strategy discussion or initial evaluation with the police should take into account that teachers and other school and early years staff are entitled to use reasonable force to control or restrain pupils in certain circumstances.

-7. Where it is clear that an investigation by the police or children’s social care services is unnecessary, or the strategy discussion or initial valuation decides that is the case, the LADO should discuss the next steps with the case manager.
-In those circumstances, the options open to the school or FE college depend on the nature and circumstances of the allegation and the evidence and information available.
+- Where an investigation by the police or children’s social care services is unnecessary, or the strategy discussion or initial valuation decides that is the case, the LADO should discuss the next steps with the case manager.
+In those circumstances, the options open to the setting depend on the nature and circumstances of the allegation and the evidence and information available.
 This will range from taking no further action to dismissal or a decision not to use the person’s services in future.
 Suspension should not be the default position: an individual should be suspended only if there is no reasonable alternative.

-8. In some cases, further enquiries will be needed to enable a decision about how to proceed.
+- In some cases, further enquiries will be needed to enable a decision about how to proceed.
 If so, the LADO should discuss with the case manager how and by whom the investigation will be undertaken.
-In straightforward cases, the investigation should normally be undertaken by a senior member of the school or FE college’s staff.